jojo157/learning-platform/README.md

 ![Html pages validated](static/images/readme_images/htmlvalidation.png)

 A warning appeared on all pages that the flash message section lacked a heading.
-This warning can be ignored as the section contains a heading element where the elements html is injected with jinga templating language when needed.
+This warning can be ignored as the section contains a heading element where the elements html is injected with Jinga templating language when needed.
 Any pages where an error was found are detailed below.

 ##### Landing Page

-The only error present was that their was an unmatched trailing div.
+The only error present was that there was an unmatched trailing div.
 This was removed and the code rechecked.

 ##### Home

 On first check, there was 3 errors.
 The first error was that the image elements were missing an alt attribute.
 I added this in.
 The second error is that the article icons all had the same ID.
-I replaced this with class as each article would have 3 occurances of this value and this violates the definition of a unique ID.
-The last error is that their was an unclosed div element.
+I replaced this with a custom data attribute as each article would have 3 occurrences of this value and this violates the definition of a unique ID.
+The last error is that there was an unclosed div element.
 I located the element and corrected this.

 ##### Content

 Two errors were present.
-The first was that the attribute pattern is not allowed on a textarea element.
-I removed this attribute and have custom javascript to validate this field when white space is present only.
+The first was that the attribute pattern is not allowed on a text area element.
+I removed this attribute and have custom JavaScript to validate this field when white space is present only.
 The second error is that there was a stray div present.
 I checked the file and removed this.

-All pages now sucessfully pass through the validator as shown in the image below.
+All pages now successfully pass through the validator as shown in the image below.

 ![Html pass](static/images/readme_images/htmlpass.png)